 Fitbit Sense’s ECG app is also not available everywhere.
 However, it does operate in the US, UK.
 And Europe as of February 2021, with Canada, New Zealand, and Singapore on the way.
 Anybody under 22 does not use the ECG app, according to Fitbit.
 Reportedly, Fitbit will incorporate blood pressure monitoring with the Sense.

 Compare prices and choose your favorite merchant in the table below.

 |Fitbit Charge 5||Fitbit||View Offer|

-The ECG app is available on the Apple Watch Series 4, 5, 6 and 7.
-Read a comprehensive overview and review of the Apple Series 7 from superwatches.com.
+The ECG app is available on the Apple Watch Series 4, 5, 6, 7, 8, and Ultra (but not the original SE Watch).
+Read a comprehensive overview and review of the Apple Series 8.

 An ECG is obtained by connecting the wearer’s body to an electrical circuit.
 Now, with the Apple Watch, you place the heart rate monitor on your wrist as expected, then tap the Digital Crown with your opposite hand’s index finger to conclude the circuit.
 The watch will then notify you if your heartbeat is regular or whether you have Afib.